mkaapu/vm-utility/multipass/README.md

 ```

 ## mp-launch
-Enables creation of Multipass instance with a static IP address and SSH connection from host machine without extra manual steps.
+Enables creation of a Multipass instance with a static IP address and SSH connection from the host machine without extra manual steps.

 ## Full usage and options:
 ```